ShejulShubham/files_sharing_backend/README.md

 ## Contributing

 Feel free to open issues or pull requests.
-Bug fixes, features, or documentation improvements are welcome.
+Bug fixes, new features, and documentation improvements are all welcome.

 ---